urbanemissions-info/airqualityquiz/README.md

 ### Easy 🟢
 - [ ]**Visual updates**: Animations, Sounds, Font Styling, Background, Colors, etc.
 - [x] Store list of questions in a seperate file - `questions.csv`
-- [ ] Place `questions.csv` on Google Sheets and serve it from there.
+- [x] Place `questions.csv` on Google Sheets and serve it from there // add 'Loading quiz' for lag.

 ### Medium 🟡